 For self-employed furniture conservators and restorers, networking and establishing a reputation are central to securing work.

-There isn't a formal training structure into furniture conservation, with most learning on the job building up experience through internships or working as an assistant to a fully experienced conservator.
+There's no formal training route into furniture conservation and most learning is done on the job.
+You can build up experience through internships or working as an assistant to a fully experienced conservator.
 Specialist training may be available at certain museums or heritage sites, where there are opportunities to focus on furniture from specific periods.
 You may specialise in a particular type or period of furniture.

 In order to establish and maintain a professional reputation, you should become a member of an appropriate professional body, such as BAFRA or Icon.
 BAFRA offers membership at various levels, including Accredited BAFRA Membership for experienced furniture restorers.
-Membership provides opportunities to access educational programmes and events, as well as the knowledge and expertise of other members.
+Membership provides opportunities to access educational programmes and events as well as the knowledge and expertise of other members.